Bassit-code/Bassit-code/README.md

 🎓 Graduated with a BSc in **Computer Science** from **Aston University**
 🧑‍💻 Interested in software development, automation, and building practical tools
-💡 Continuously learning and working on personal projects in development and security
+💡 Continuously learning and working on personal projects

 ---